The world's smartest people analytics tool

 Can you fail a Culture Index Survey?

-Because the Culture Index Survey is a personality test, a person can’t fail it.
+Because the Culture Index Survey is a personality test, a candidate can’t fail it.
 There is no right or wrong personality.
-The results of a CI test are one way that the hiring team determines if a candidate would be a good fit for the position.
-A person could be taken out of the running for a job if the hiring team determines that the candidate's survey results and other attributes don't align with the role.
+The results of a Culture Index survey are one way that a hiring team determines if a candidate would be a good fit for the position and employee culture.
+A person could be taken out of the running for a job if the hiring team determines that their survey results and other attributes don't align with the role.

 Culture Index reviews